 - Endoscopic biopsy: Similar to a laparoscopic biopsy, your doctor may use a thin endoscope tube through your mouth or through a tiny incision.
 This type of biopsy is used for areas in the bladder, joints, GI tract, and abdomen.
 A small sample of tissue may be removed using forceps that are a part of the endoscope.
-Depending on the type of endoscopic biopsy, you will receive a sedative or anaesthetic before the procedure.
+Depending on the type of endoscopic biopsy, you will receive a sedative or anesthetic before the procedure.

 - Bone Marrow Biopsy and aspiration: During a bone marrow biopsy, your doctor draws a sample of the bone marrow from your hip bone using a long needle.
 In order to take solid and liquid samples of suspected bone marrow, your doctor may use two needles for biopsy and aspiration.
 These two procedures are often performed at the same time.
-Bone marrow biopsy is used to diagnose both non-cancerous and cancerous blood disease which also includes leukaemia, lymphoma and multiple myeloma.
-You will receive local anaesthesia before a bone marrow biopsy in order to minimize discomfort during this procedure.
+Bone marrow biopsy is used to diagnose both non-cancerous and cancerous blood disease which also includes leukemia, lymphoma and multiple myeloma.
+You will receive local anesthesia before a bone marrow biopsy in order to minimize discomfort during this procedure.

 - Liquid biopsy: Liquid biopsy is used to test for blood cancer.
-A routine blood test will be analyzed in a special way for diagnosis or to check the progress of a tumour or the success of treatment.
+A routine blood test will be analyzed in a special way for diagnosis or to check the progress of a tumor or the success of treatment.
 Liquid biopsy is relatively new and not widely used for cancers yet.